 Deducting alimony paid.
 You can deduct alimony you paid, whether or not you itemize deductions on your return.
-You must file Form

-1040; you cannot use Form 1040A or Form 1040EZ.
+You must file Form 1040; you cannot use Form 1040A or Form 1040EZ.

-Enter the alimony on line 29 of Form 1040.
+Enter the amount of alimony you paid on line 29 (Form 1040).
 In the space provided on line 29, enter your spouse's or former spouse's social security number.
-If you do not, you may have to pay a \$50 penalty and your deduction may be disallowed.